How to Make Vendors Respond to Risk Assessments (Faster)

 Risk assessments have the highest chance of being completed within SLAs if they’re sent to vendors as early as possible.
 For new vendors, this should ideally be done alongside RFx processes.
 For existing vendors, risk assessment requests should immediately follow the detection of security posture degradations from monitoring tools like security scans or the disclosure of zero-day threats, like the Spring4Shell and Log4J vulnerabilities wreaking havoc on global supply chains.

-Learn how to streamline the vendor questionnaire process.
+Learn how to streamline the vendor questionnaire process >

-Streamline your VRM process with UpGuard
+Streamline your VRM Workflows with UpGuard

 UpGuard’s Vendor Risk Management (VRM) platform simplifies the entire third-party risk assessment lifecycle, both for your internal security teams and your third-party vendors.